Apps can be installed from the

 /app/data (backup data) and

-The web terminal can be accessed by clicking the 'Terminal' icon.
+The web terminal can be accessed from the

 Clicking the icon will pop up a new window.
 The terminal is essentially a shell into the app's file system.